CLI

 Inject secrets into your application at runtime without writing a .env file.

 shelve run spawns your command with every variable from your Shelve project already present in its environment.
-No .env file is written, no secret ever touches disk.
+No plaintext .env file is written by shelve run — encrypted cache files (for example under ~/.shelve/cache/) may still be created for offline use.

 terminal